tomita-ychr/simple-selenium-checker/README.md

 checker.run(scenario, 'https://www.google.com')
 ```

-The `checks` option is implemented to wait until the specified element is valid.
+The `checks` option is implemented to wait until the specified element is visibled.
 So you can use it without worrying about elements added to the page with javascript.

 You can change the timeout in ms by `Checker.WaitElementTimeout` static property (globaly) or `waitElementTimeout` instance property (locally).
 Default is 4000ms.